Getting my home ready for an air Source Heat Pump

 The most important thing to remember is that the success of your finished heating system depends on an initial good design.

-Anyone can install a monobloc heat pump, but we always recommend that they should be MCS accredited, have a good track record and provide excellent aftercare and servicing.
+Any competent individual can install a monobloc heat pump, but we always recommend that they should be MCS accredited, have a good track record and provide excellent aftercare and servicing.
 You will have to use an MCS accredited installer if you are applying for a grant to help towards the cost of installation.

 Do I need planning permission for an air source heat pump?